tarsa/TarsaMatchFinder/doc/BACKLOG.md

 - change license?

 ### Algorithm quality and resource usage
-- use cached active columns everywhere in TarsaMatchFinder
 - develop better heuristics for switching to LCP-aware insertion sort
 - make genetic algorithm to find best parameters (thresholds) for TarsaMatchFinder